AviatrixSystems/Docs/HowTos/Troubleshoot_Diagnostics.rst

 --------------------

-When you select the Source Network and Destination Network, Aviatrix Controller will spin up two instances and run a ping test.
+When you select the Source Network and Destination Network, Aviatrix Controller will spin up two instances and run a connectivity test.
+After the test completes, you can re-run the test.
+There is only one pair of test end point is valid at any given time.
+If you want to test a different end points, delete the current and launch a new pair.